Failed Your Driving Test Twice? Making the Third Count

 Should I change driving test centres for my third attempt in 2026?

 Yes if both attempts 1 and 2 failed at the same centre with the same typical route.
 Two fails at the same site is a strong signal that either the route is exposing a specific weakness or the conditions (time of day, examiner pool) are working against you.
 Use /tools/pass-rate-finder to identify a higher-pass-rate centre within 30 miles, then add 4 to 6 hours of route familiarisation lessons at the new centre before attempt 3.
-The centre change typically costs £140 to £210 in additional lessons and adds 4 to 6 percentage points to expected pass probability for repeat-fail candidates at the same site.
+The centre change typically costs £140 to £210 in additional lessons; for repeat-fail candidates stuck at one site, a fresh centre and route can break the pattern.

 What faults most commonly fail UK candidates on the third driving test attempt?

-In the retake cohort, junction observation accounts for 28 percent of attempt-3 fails, mirror use before signalling 18 percent, steering control and drifting 14 percent, moving off safely 11 percent, and response to traffic signs 9 percent.
-The remaining 20 percent is spread across all other categories.
-The top 5 faults account for 80 percent of attempt-3 fails and are all addressable through targeted lessons.
+On illustrative estimates (not DVSA per-attempt data), junction observation is the most common attempt-3 fail, followed broadly by mirror use before signalling, steering control and drifting, moving off safely, and response to traffic signs.
+A handful of categories account for most attempt-3 fails and are all addressable through targeted lessons.
 If the same fault appears on both your attempt-1 and attempt-2 marking sheets, that fault is your priority for the attempt-3 diagnostic lesson.

 How much does it cost to take three UK driving tests in 2026?